Carmel, Indiana: Geography

 Carmel occupies the southwestern part of Hamilton County, adjacent to Indianapolis and, with the annexation of Home Place in 2018, is now entirely coextensive with Clay Township.
 It is bordered to the north by Westfield, to the northeast by Noblesville, to the east by Fishers, to the south by Indianapolis in Marion County, and to the west by Zionsville in Boone County.
 The center of Carmel is 15 mi north of the center of Indianapolis.

 According to the 2010 census, Carmel has a total area of 48.545 sqmi, of which 47.46 sqmi (or 97.76%) is land and 1.085 sqmi (or 2.24%) is water.

 Major east–west streets in Carmel generally end in a 6 and include 96th Street (the southern border), 106th, 116th, 126th, 131st, 136th, and 146th (which marks the northern border).
 The numbering system is aligned to that of Marion and Hamilton counties.
 Main Street (131st) runs east–west through Carmel's Art & Design District; Carmel Drive runs generally east–west through the main shopping area, and City Center Drive runs east–west near Carmel's City Center project.

 North–south streets are not numbered and include (west to east) Michigan, Shelborne, Towne, Ditch, Spring Mill, Meridian, Guilford, Rangeline, Keystone, Carey, Gray, Hazel Dell, and River.
 Some of these roads are continuations of corresponding streets in Indianapolis.
 Towne Road replaces the name Township Line Road at 96th Street, while Westfield Boulevard becomes Rangeline north of 116th Street.
 Meridian Street (US 31) and Keystone Parkway (formerly Keystone Avenue/SR 431) are the major thoroughfares, extending from 96th Street in the south and merging just south of 146th Street.
-The City of Carmel is nationally noted for having well over 100 roundabouts within its borders, with even more presently under construction or planned.
+The City of Carmel is noted for having well over 100 roundabouts within its borders.

 Demographics

+2020 census

-According to a 2017 estimate, the median household income in the city was $109,201.
+According to a 2024 estimate, the median household income in the city was $134,602.

-The median home price between 2013 and 2017 was $320,400.
+The median home price between 2019 and 2023 was $455,500.